byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

 ```
 - name: Trigger makeTest.yml for each PR
-  run: node .cbc/triggerRunForAllPRs.js ${{ secrets.AUTH_TOKEN }}
+  run: node .cbc/triggerRunForAllPRs.js ${ secrets.AUTH_TOKEN }
 ```

 This step runs my custom triggerRunForAllPRs.js file, that uses API requests to the GitHub API to trigger a pass-off test for each open PR in the repository.
-Note the `${{ secrets.AUTH_TOKEN }}`.
+Note the `${ secrets.AUTH_TOKEN }`.
 This tells GitHub Actions to replace this section with the variable value contained in secrets.AUTH_TOKEN.
 For the javascript file to successfully make
 API calls, it needs an authorized token for the BYUComputingBootCampTests user.

+(IMPORTANT NOTICE: For the statement `${ secrets.AUTH_TOKEN }`, the single curly brackets should actually be DOUBLE curly brackets.
+Throughout this entire guide, all matching double curly brackets have been replaced with single curly brackets so that they aren't automatically replaced by markdown or HTML.
+But they are actually double curly brackets in the workflow files, so be sure to use double curly brackets when editing them)

 As you can see, this workflow doesn't actually trigger any tests directly.
 Rather, it just sets up the necessary infrastructure to call a javascript file, which handles the pass-off triggering.